Biophysics Policies and Procedures

-The qualifier exam for students’ Biology course (usually BIPH704-Cell Biology from a Biophysical Perspective) and the fourth course of the student’s choosing, will now be satisfied by two-hour comprehensive oral exam with a 3- member committee who will grade the exam.
+The qualifier exam for the Biology course (usually BIPH704-Cell Biology from a Biophysical Perspective) and the fourth course of the student choosing, will now be satisfied by two-hour comprehensive oral exam with a 3- member committee who will grade the exam.

-- 2-Member Advisory Committee and Candidacy Examination Committee
+- Two-Member Advisory Committee and Candidacy Examination Committee

 - Students will be assigned a 2-member advisory committee at the time they enroll in the Biophysics program.
 One of the purposes of this committee is for students to get to know faculty members who they can ask for advice and to expand the range of available expertise.
 Each student is expected to have an advisory committee throughout the entire period of student's education.

 - By the end of the first year the student is supposed to find an advisor and join his/her research group.
 Rotations through three research labs (BIPH699) should assist students to make a choice.
 By the end of the 5th semester the student is expected to present a scholarly paper that may or may not reflect the planned line of his/her Ph.D. research and give an oral presentation on this topic followed by a candidacy examination.
 This constitutes Advancement to Candidacy.
 For the candidacy examination the student should invite three members of examination committee besides the advisor.
 This committee may evolve into his/her Ph.D. committee which will follow student's progress to the graduation.
 These committees can change as students advance in their research.
 Thus the Ph.D. committee can, but does not have to be the initial 2 or 3-member advisory committee that was formed upon enrollment or include all members of the candidacy examination committee.